Qatten: A General Framework for Cooperative Multiagent Reinforcement Learning: Abstract

 \section{Abstract}

-In many real-world settings, a team of cooperative agents must learn to coordinate their behavior with private observations and communication constraints.
-Deep multiagent reinforcement learning algorithms (Deep-MARL) have shown superior performance in these realistic and difficult problems but still suffer from challenges.
-One branch is the multiagent value decomposition, which decomposes the global shared multiagent Q-value $Q_{tot}$ into individual Q-values $Q^{i}$ to guide individuals' behaviors.
-However, previous work achieves the value decomposition heuristically without valid theoretical groundings, where VDN supposes an additive formation and QMIX adopts an implicit inexplicable mixing method.
-In this paper, for the first time, we theoretically derive a linear decomposing formation from $Q_{tot}$ to each $Q^{i}$.
-Based on this theoretical finding, we introduce the multi-head attention mechanism to approximate each term in the decomposing formula with theoretical explanations.
-Experiments show that our method outperforms state-of-the-art MARL methods on the widely adopted StarCraft benchmarks across different scenarios, and attention analysis is also investigated with sights.
+In many real-world tasks, multiple agents must learn to coordinate with each other given their private observations and limited communication ability.
+Deep multiagent reinforcement learning (Deep-MARL) algorithms have shown superior performance in such challenging settings.
+One representative class of work is multiagent value decomposition, which decomposes the global shared multiagent Q-value $Q_{tot}$ into individual Q-values $Q^{i}$ to guide individuals' behaviors, i.e. VDN imposing an additive formation and QMIX adopting a monotonic assumption using an implicit mixing method.
+However, most of the previous efforts impose certain assumptions between $Q_{tot}$ and $Q^{i}$ and lack theoretical groundings.
+Besides, they do not explicitly consider the agent-level impact of individuals to the whole system when transforming individual $Q^{i}$s into $Q_{tot}$.
+In this paper, we theoretically derive a general formula of $Q_{tot}$ in terms of $Q^{i}$, based on which we can naturally implement a multi-head attention formation to approximate $Q_{tot}$, resulting in not only a refined representation of $Q_{tot}$ with an agent-level attention mechanism, but also a tractable maximization algorithm of decentralized policies.
+Extensive experiments demonstrate that our method outperforms state-of-the-art MARL methods on the widely adopted StarCraft benchmark across different scenarios, and attention analysis is further conducted with valuable insights.